fletcher/MMD-Test-Suite/README.md

 to be run in compatibility mode (`multimarkdown -c`) and verify that it can match the original Markdown output.

+The file in `Test` is the one original file that doesn't pass MMD.
+See [peg-markdown] for more information about this test.

 The files in `MultiMarkdownTests` are designed to test XHTML and LaTeX output from MultiMarkdown.